 Install ELP

-The easiest way to install to ELP is from binary.
+The easiest way to install ELP on Mac is using Homebrew.
+For other platforms, you can install from binary.
 It is also possible to compile it from source.

 From Binary